 June is Men’s Health Month, a great time to celebrate male nurses!
-Although the healthcare workforce has become more inclusive over the years, gender diversity in nursing is still a persistent issue.
-Here’s a quick rundown of what you should know about the male nursing shortage, and some tips on what you can do to help the cause.
+Although the healthcare workforce has become more inclusive over the years, gender diversity remains a persistent issue in nursing.
+Explore what you should know about the male nursing shortage, and why men in nursing are important to the growth of this rewarding career.

-Gender Diversity in Nursing: The Shortage of Male Nurses
+Gender Diversity in Nursing: Percentage of Male Nurses

 The good news is that the number of males in the nursing workforce is rising, with the latest data from the U.S. Bureau of Labor Statistics (BLS) showing that men comprise just over 12% of the people working as a registered nurse.
 That’s compared to about 9% in 2009, and just 2% way back in 1960.